 Quark is very common in Germany and you can find it in every supermarket.
+There are many shelves with just quark products.
 Unfortunately not in the USA.
-In Germany every creamery makes quark, in the USA we found 2 companies that make it.
+In Germany every creamery makes quark, in the USA we found 3 companies so far that produce it in the USA.

 Of course you always can make your own quark – We found several methods that are easy and workable: